Salvage and Wrecks

 Under Canadian law there is no right to limit liability in respect of claims for wreck removal.
 Pursuant to Article 18 of the Convention on Limitation of Liability for Maritime Claims, 1976, as amended by the Protocol of 1996 and Part 3 of Schedule 1 to the MLA, Canada has exempted from limitation of liability "Claims in respect of the raising, removal, destruction or rendering harmless of a ship that is sunk, wrecked, stranded or abandoned, including anything that is or has been on board that ship".

 The Nairobi International Convention on the Removal of Wrecks, 2007 is a brand new convention that comes into force on 14 April 2015.
 The convention applies to "wrecks" in the territorial waters of signatory states but can be extended to include internal waters.
-Canada is not a party to the convention but Transport Canada has recommended that Canada accede to the convention and apply it to Canada's internal waters and territorial sea.
-The Transport Canada discussion paper on this can be found here.
+Canada is not a party to the convention but Transport Canada has recommended that Canada accede to the convention and apply it to Canada's internal waters and territorial sea in two separate discussion papers.
+The 2010 Transport Canada discussion paper on this can be found here.
+In July 2015 Transport Canada issued a second discussion paper with specifics of what is proposed to be implemented in Canada.
+The 2015 discussion paper can be found here.

 In summary, the convention requires that a "wreck" be reported and, if it is determined the "wreck" is a hazard to navigation or the environment, the wreck must be removed.
 The convention requires owners to have compulsory insurance to cover the costs of wreck removal and provides for direct action against the insurers.
 The owner of the "wreck" is responsible for the costs of removal unless the owner proves the wreck: